How did you choose your name?

 Guests of Velocity are invited to park in any of the 50 spots located directly around our building at 3300 Church Rd.
 We ask regular attenders and members to choose one of the "Parking Zones" around the building.
 Please observe all "No Parking" signs in some of the businesses adjacent to us.

 What do you have going for teenagers?

 Teens are also very important at Velocity.
 It's a very critical time for their faith development.
-We've got a great team of volunteers who lead a fun Sunday morning Youth Group at our builiding from 11:00 - 12:00 PM.
 Our students also participate in a variety of other activities, community service projects, mission trips and retreats in addition to serving in other areas of ministry at Velocity.

 When I get there what will the gathering be like?
 What do I need to know so I don’t look conspicuous?
 Will I be pointed out as a first time guest?
 Will I be made to feel awkward, embarrassed or uncomfortable?
 Do I sound neurotic for asking all these questions?